UnearthedArcana/Scales_of_Balance/README.md

   <h4 class="subheader">Component 204 (for EE 2.0+): </h4>
   <div class="section">
     <p><strong><em>SBO: Concentration Checks</em></strong></p>
       <p>This component enables the 'concentration' stat and allows spellcasters to roll to avoid interruption when they take damage during casting.
-The forumla is:</p>
+The formula is:</p>
       <p><i>(1d20 + Luck) vs. (spell level + damage taken)</i></p>
+      <p><b>NOTE:</b> I've heard it said that concentration checks are bugged in the EE 2.0-2.5 engine, applying the 'damage taken' value on the wrong side of the equation:</p>
+      <p><i>(1d20 + Luck + damage taken) vs. (spell level)</i></p>
+      <p>This means that the more damage you take, the more likely you are to avoid spell interruption.
+That is really stupid, and it really annoys me that Beamdog has let this bug persist through several patches.
+I don't think they fixed it for 2.5 (someone with more time than me can run some tests, if you like), and who knows what they're doing for the new 2.6 patch - I don't even know how to report bugs for it.
+Hopefully they get off their butts and fix this, because it is one of the last places in the engine where the old engine with ToBEx is completely superior.
+It's 2020 guys, that shouldn't be happening anymore.</p>
   </div>
   <h4 class="subheader">Component 205: </h4>
   <div class="section">